-5. Listening to people living with dementia
+5. Listen to people living with dementia

 We created our guide to dementia-friendly film screenings to give cinemas the tools and support they need.
 But nothing here is more valuable than the experiences of people living with dementia.

 Just as the small adjustments above can make a meaningful difference, your suggestion could help create a better cinema experience for everyone.

-Want to know more about dementia-friendly cinema?
+Want to know more about making your organisation more dementia-friendly?

 It's not just cinemas that can benefit from making their services more inclusive.
 Read our guidance on making your organisation more dementia-friendly.